Plenty of marketers say they use AI for content. Far fewer say it actually improved their results.

 Brand voice decay

-Here's something I only noticed after months of data: accounts that rely heavily on AI without strong brand voice training gradually converge toward a generic "professional social media" tone.
+Here's a pattern worth watching for: accounts that rely heavily on AI without strong brand voice training gradually converge toward a generic "professional social media" tone.
 It happens so slowly you don't notice until you scroll back through three months of posts and realize they all sound like they came from the same template.

 This is why brand voice training matters so much.
-Not as a nice-to-have feature, but as a defense against homogenization.
-When we built Sydium's brand voice system, we trained it on actual past posts from the user's account.
-The difference between generic AI and voice-trained AI is night and day.
+It is your defense against homogenization.
+When we built Sydium's brand voice system, we trained it on real past posts from the user's account.
+The difference between generic AI and voice-trained AI is large.

 Long-form content without substance